 - lost or destroyed - compulsorily acquired by an entity (other than a foreign government agency) - disposed of to an entity (other than a foreign government agency) after they served a notice on you inviting you to negotiate a sale agreement.
-They must have informed you that, if negotiations are unsuccessful, the asset will be compulsorily acquired - fixed to land that is disposed of to an entity (other than a foreign government agency) where a mining lease was compulsorily granted over the land and the lease significantly affected (or would have significantly affected) your use of the land, and the entity to which you disposed of the land is the lessee.
+They must have informed you that, if negotiations are unsuccessful, the asset will be compulsorily acquired either under an Australian law, other than chapter 6A of the Corporations Act 2001 or under a foreign law, other than the equivalent of chapter 6A of the Corporations Act 2001. - fixed to land that is disposed of to an entity (other than a foreign government agency) where a mining lease was compulsorily granted over the land and the lease significantly affected (or would have significantly affected) your use of the land, and the entity to which you disposed of the land is the lessee.